pratyushb25/ML-Project_dragline_factors/README.md

 ## Introduction

 This project is designed to create a machine learning model that aids in the estimation of operational parameters for draglines, some of the largest machines used in surface mining.
-The model aims to predict various pass factors and volumes based on operational data, significantly reducing the time required for planning and enhancing operational efficiency.
+The model aims to predict various pass factors and volumes based on operational data, significantly reducing the time required for planning and designing for a mine site.
 This methodology has potential applications in related industries such as construction in the future.

+Taking the project a step further, I creates a user interface using Flask and React to interact with the pre-trained model.
+This allows users to input data through a web form and receive predictions.
+Flask was chosen for its simplicity and flexibility, which made it fast and straightforward to set up a web server capable of serving the machine learning model's API.
+React's component-based architecture was used to build a responsive and interactive UI.

 ## Getting Started